powerlord/apcrispydoom-music-setup/README.md

 * Heretic - Create a `heretic-music` folder and unzip `heretic_sc55_ogg.zip` into it
 * Plutonia Experiment - Follow the directions below

+# Unzipping the config files

+1. Download `apcrispydoom-music-setup.zip` from the Releases page.
+2. Unzip `apcrispydoom-music-setup.zip` into the `music-packs` folder.

 # Plutonia Experiment Specific Instructions

 Plutonia Experiment reuses the music from Doom and Doom 2 instead of having original music.
 This requies an extra setup step.